Purdue Pharma Bankruptcy

 - The vast majority of proceeds will be used to abate the opioid crisis; these funds cannot be diverted to other purposes.

-- The settlement would deliver more than $10 billion in value and address the opioid crisis by, among other things, providing needed funds, as well as millions of doses of lifesaving opioid addiction treatment and overdose reversal medicines.
+- The Plan will deliver more than $10 billion in value, including providing, at cost, millions of doses of potentially lifesaving opioid addiction treatment and overdose reversal medicines.

 - Purdue will be dissolved.
 All its assets will be transferred to a new company after emergence from Chapter 11 that will be held to the highest standards of conduct, including a prohibition restricting the promotion of opioid products to healthcare professionals.